CUSTOMER STORY

 Solution

-MSKCC used Snorkel Flow to build an AI application to classify patient records across five classes categorizing the presence of HER-2.
-This application was used for a downstream clinical trial screening system to identify potential clinical trial participants.
+MSKCC’s data science team worked with Snorkel’s experts, who used our proprietary technology to help build an AI application to classify patient records across five classes, categorizing the presence of HER-2.
+This application now supports a downstream clinical trial screening system to identify potential participants.

-As one example, the model misclassified data that were positive for HER-2 (2+ and 3+) as negative when the records frequently contained the word “negative.”
-To solve this, the engineer wrote a labeling function to only consider “negative” when it was within close proximity to the keyword “HER-2”.
-After retraining, the XGboost model was able to classify these data points correctly.
+For example, the model misclassified some HER-2 positive records (2+ and 3+) as negative when the text contained the word “negative.”
+To fix this, the engineer wrote a labeling function that only considered “negative” when it appeared near the keyword “HER-2.”
+Retraining the model resolved this error.

-The document classification AI application the team built is now used downstream to power a clinical trial screening system.
-This system allows MSKCC to identify HER-2 among patient records without relying on human experts to review each record.
+The resulting document classification AI application now powers a clinical trial screening system that allows MSKCC to identify HER-2 in patient records without requiring human experts to manually review each one.

 “It took me a long time to build the Regex model [outside of Snorkel Flow]; I read hundreds, thousands of pathology reports to make it work.
-Whereas [with Snorkel Flow] it was a few hours to get to the results we achieved—a pretty dramatic difference.”
+Whereas [with Snorkel] it was a few hours to get to the results we achieved—a pretty dramatic difference.”

 John Cadley